 The Field Team includes outdoor experts with an array of professional and personal experience.
 Wilderness specialists bring expertise in safety, compassion for struggling youth, enthusiasm for utilizing the outdoors as a catalyst for positive change, and are the core of the team.
 They frequently bring creative use of natural resources to individualized interventions.

-Position: Medical Coordinator
+Position: Medical Coordinator and Safety Officer

 Position: Experiential Education Director